gzcmustafa/FinalCase-Timus/readme.md

 ### Dashboard

 #### Please pay attention
 This page is for adding and removing factories.
-However, I haven't coded the database and backend parts for this page.
+However, due to time constraints, I haven't been able to code the database and backend parts for this page.

 <p align="center">
 <img width="700" src="/public/images/dashboard.png" />